-Most critical of all, the submission must include a short list of named investors, otherwise HMRC will consider it incomplete and decline it.
-If HMRC have accepted the submission, the incorporated SPV should press on with the production, while HMRC carry out the compliance assessment, which could last from 8 weeks to a few months, regardless of the time of the year.
-There is no guarantee HMRC will grant advanced assurance right away, as HMRC may pose more questions to be answered before a final decision is made.
+A list of a few investors by name is critical; otherwise HMRC will consider it incomplete and reject it.
+If HMRC accepts the submission from the company, it should go into production in the meantime, as HMRC assessment can take weeks, to do.
+As there is no guarantee HMRC will give advanced assurance right away; as HMRC may have more questions to be answered before a final decision is made.

-For all British qualifying films of any budget level, the film company can claim a payable cash rebate of up to 25% on UK qualifying expenditure.
-The Tax Relief is capped at 80% of the core expenditure i.e. even if you have 100% UK qualifying expenditure, tax relief is only payable on up to 80%.
-There is no limit on the budget of the film or the amount of relief payable within the 80% cap.
+For all British qualifying films of any budget level; the film company can claim a payable cash rebate of up to 25% on UK qualifying expenditure.
+The Tax Relief is capped at 80% of the core expenditure i.e. even if you have 100% UK qualifying expenditure, the tax relief is only payable on up to 80%.
+There is no limit on the budget of the film, or the amount of relief payable within the 80% cap.
 The film must be intended for theatrical release.
-Go to the British Film Commission website link for further guidance.
+Go to the British Film Commission website page for more guidance.

 Copyright © 2019 | All Right Reserved.